 But one night, as this Christian was going to bed, he realized that he hadn’t made good on his commitment for that day.
 Since it was late, he decided that the best thing he could do was give someone a phone call.
 The recipient he chose was a man who had been confined to his home for a long time by illness.

-As it turned out, the fellow was absolutely dumbfounded by the call.
-Every so often during the conversation he would ask the Christian, “But why are you calling me?”
+As it turned out, the sick man was absolutely dumbfounded by the call.
+Every so often during the conversation he would ask the Christian, “Why are you calling me?”
 Each time the answer was something along the lines of, “Oh, I was just thinking about you.
 I haven’t been to see you lately, but I intend to come soon.
 In the meantime, I thought I’d call and talk a little.”
-A few days later the sick man’s wife happened to bump into the Christian.
+A few days later, the sick man’s wife happened to bump into the Christian.
 She told him, “My husband is still not over your call.
 It was a miracle.
 He had just said the day before, ‘Nobody ever calls me.'”